FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 If you guys want me to explain that again, I can, but I don't want to sound like a broken record.

-But um he's a Trump loyalist.
+But he's a Trump loyalist.

-They were, how can we trust you to be an impartial director and lead the biggest law enforcement agency in the country, right?
+And, you know, I predicted, and rightfully so, when I was listening to the confirmation hearing, they were, how can we trust you to be an impartial director and lead the biggest law enforce agency in the country, right?

 When you're a Trump loyalist and you have an axe to grind.